-Another problem with microloans is that intermediaries distribute the loans in their own communities and if you do not live in an area of an intermediary then a microloan may not be available to you.
+Another problem with microloans is that intermediaries distribute the loans in their own communities and if you don’t live in an area of an intermediary then a microloan may be unavailable to you.
 If this is the case you can research your State and local government agencies for alternative sources as some offer loans similar to the microloan program.

 A great alternative to the SBA Microloan Intermediaries is a nationwide microlender called Accion USA.
 Accion USA specializes in working with small business owners who may not meet traditional bank loan qualifications.
 Accion USA can actually help you build a positive credit history as they report loan payments to the major credit bureaus.
-Loan amounts vary with up to $50,000 for an establish business (at least 6 months) and up to $30,000 for a start-up business.
+Startup and existing small businesses as well as companies that are established in economic empowerment zones can qualify for loans that range from $500 to $50,000 with terms from two to 72 months.
+Accion offers fast turnaround and flexible requirements.

 If your credit scores are imperfect, Kabbage may be a good option for small business owners who need access to cash quickly.
 The lending process occurs online and is data driven.
 Information is gathered including bank account data, payment processing data, social data, shipping data, credit card transaction data, and accounting information to make a decision.
 It takes about 10 minutes, with no human intervention.